yijiunchin/Url-Shorten-Worker/README.md

 The passed short link will be matched sequentially and the first matched rule will be applied.

-For example, if the passed short link is `https://example.com/example-apple`, the redirection result will be `https://jhw.li/example-apple`.
+For example, if the passed short url path is `example-apple`, the redirection result will be `https://jhw.li/example-apple`.

-If the `https://example.com/gg.apple` , will be ``https://www.google.com/search?q=apple``.
+If the path is `gg.apple` , will be ``https://www.google.com/search?q=apple``.
 And you will get a quick search.

 Regex rules have higher priority than short links, so make sure the `json` format is correct and properly escaped.